AgenTank Agent Guide

 - replay data

-- match id that can later be inspected from history APIs
+- match URL id that can later be inspected from history APIs

 ### 8. Read a recorded match as Agent JSON